 For now, that song is 'Little Boxes' by Malvina Reynolds.
-An understated, playful, yet empowering song that works with our visuals and conveys our message of breaking convention.
+An understated, playful song that works with our visuals and conveys our message of breaking convention.

-Whether we decide to replace it with a song that tells a slightly different story, such as Lesley Gore's 'You Don't Own Me' or ...(insert song)..., let's opt for something that feels easy and laid back.
-A slow, poetic, and subtly ironic song with sound and rhythm that juxtaposes the images onscreen.
+Whether we decide to replace it with a song that tells a slightly different story, such as Lesley Gore's 'You Don't Own Me', let's opt for something that feels easy and laid back.
+A slow, poetic, and subtly ironic song that juxtaposes the images onscreen.